 If you were recently fired from your job, you may be entitled to monetary damages for lost wages and emotional distress as a result of wrongful termination.
 If your employer's behavior was egregious enough to violate the law, you may also be entitled to punitive damages.

-The employment lawyers at The Armstrong Law Firm have successfully represented hundreds of wrongful termination clients in San Francisco, Oakland and San Jose.
-They have obtained millions of dollars on behalf of their clients in recent years, winning favorable judgments in unlawful termination cases against some of California's largest employers.
+The San Francisco wrongful termination attorneys at The Armstrong Law Firm have successfully represented hundreds of wrongful termination clients in San Francisco, Oakland and San Jose.
+They have obtained millions of dollars on behalf of their clients in recent years, winning favorable results in unlawful termination cases against some of California's largest employers.

 California is an "at-will" employment state.
 This means that for most employees, their employer may fire them at any time and for any reason.
 The termination may be unfair, but it is not unlawful.
 However, there are situations where job termination may be unlawful: